 Smoking cigarettes was popular in the United States for many years, but then the truth about their dangers came out.
 Reports of lung cancer caused by cigarettes and tobacco skyrocketed.
 Many people quit, but for others, it was too late.
 By that point, they were already hooked, and the tobacco had already caused a fair amount of damage.
-Now, with recreational marijuana rising in popularity, similar questions arise: is marijuana safer than tobacco?
-Our treatment professionals at Banyan Chicago found out some interesting facts when comparing marijuana vs tobacco.
+Now, with recreational marijuana rising in popularity, similar questions arise, including: is marijuana safer than tobacco?
+Treatment professionals at our Banyan Chicago rehab found out some interesting facts when comparing marijuana vs. tobacco.

-In order to properly compare nicotine and cannabis, you must first understand what nicotine is and how it works.
+To properly compare nicotine and cannabis, you must first understand what nicotine is and how it works.
 Nicotine is a central nervous system (CNS) stimulant that speeds up nerve activity in the brain and spinal cord.
-It’s the main psychoactive ingredient in tobacco products like cigars, cigarettes, pipe tobacco, and wet and dry snuff.
+It is the main psychoactive ingredient in tobacco products like cigars, cigarettes, pipe tobacco, and wet and dry snuff.
 Even E-cigarettes that do not contain tobacco may contain nicotine.

 While people who are not accustomed to smoking cigarettes or ingesting nicotine may experience uncomfortable side effects like dizziness, headache, and nausea, long-time users may experience other side effects like:

-But is tobacco considered a drug?
 In a way, yes.
 The nicotine in tobacco is considered a central nervous system stimulant, making tobacco products that contain nicotine addictive.
 Tobacco can lead to serious health consequences with regular ingestion.
 It is responsible for 5 million deaths a year and is the leading cause of premature death around the world.1 The World Health Organization suggests that tobacco use is linked to cardiovascular problems, respiratory disease, and over 20 different subtypes of cancer.
 Even repeated secondhand smoke exposure can lead to serious health complications.2 Along with being dangerous to your health, tobacco products are highly addictive.
 Many people struggle to quit even when they are faced with these health problems.
-Some research also suggests that tobacco products are similar to gateway drugs that could lead to harder drug abuse which usually requires formal substance abuse treatment to stop.3
+Some research also suggests that tobacco products are like gateway drugs that could lead to harder drug abuse which usually requires formal substance abuse treatment to stop.3

-With a quick glance, many people comparing marijuana vs tobacco will be quick to assume that marijuana is safer than tobacco.
-After all, medicinal marijuana is currently used to treat two rare forms of epilepsy, and some researchers believe its use could extend to the treatment of various other ailments.4 While promising, the FDA has not yet approved the marijuana plant because not enough studies have been done to determine if the benefits of this medicine outweigh the risks.
+With a quick glance, many people comparing marijuana vs. tobacco will be quick to assume that marijuana is safer than tobacco.
+Medicinal marijuana is currently used to treat two rare forms of epilepsy, and some researchers believe its use could extend to the treatment of various other ailments.4 While promising, the FDA has not yet approved the marijuana plant because not enough studies have been done to determine if the benefits of this medicine outweigh the risks.
 This sparks a new question: is weed worse than cigarettes?

-When looking at weed vs tobacco, you’ll find that research on the short and long-term effects of marijuana is still limited.
+When looking at weed vs. tobacco, you will find that research on the short and long-term effects of marijuana is still limited.
 Some studies suggest that regular use may negatively impact brain development.
-Its use has also been linked to other harmful mental and physical health effects such as an increased risk of heart attack, respiratory problems, and severe nausea.5 Although the health implications of tobacco vs weed seem far less concerning, more research could reveal other potential health problems that may be more serious.
+Its use has also been linked to other harmful mental and physical health effects, such as an increased risk of heart attack, respiratory problems, and severe nausea.5 Although the health implications of tobacco vs. weed seem far less concerning, more research could reveal other potential health problems that may be more serious.

 Unless using medicinal marijuana for purposes prescribed by your doctor, using cannabis and nicotine could be hazardous for your health.
-At our drug and alcohol rehab Chicago, we help people overcome their substance abuse problems before they escalate.
+At our Chicago addiction treatment center, we help people overcome their substance abuse problems before they escalate.